 Instructions

-- Wash the beans, snip the ends off and then cut them into 1cm pieces
+- Wash the beans, snip the ends off and then cut them into 1cm pieces1 lb / 450 green beans

-- Peel the onions and chop them coarsely
+- Peel the onions and potatoes and chop them coarsely2 large potatoes, 1 large onion

-- Place the beans and onions into a pot of cold water with the salt
+- Place the potatoes, beans and onions into a pot of cold water with the salt1 teaspoon salt

-- Add to the beans and onions and continue to boil for 10 to 15 minutes until the vegetables are soft enough to mash.
+- Bring to the boil, then cover the pan with a lid and boil for 15 to 20 minutes until the vegetables are soft enough to mash.

-- Add butter and plenty of ground black pepper.
+- Add butter and plenty of ground black pepper.1 ounce / 25 grams butter, Ground black pepper to taste

 Notes